-The markets for mobile and online business messaging and digital engagement technology are intensely competitive, rapidly changing and characterized by aggressive marketing, pricing pressure, evolving industry standards, rapid technology developments and frequent new product introductions, resulting in the need to continually invest significant resources in research and development.
+The markets for digital engagement technology, and web and mobile based consumer-facing services, are intensely competitive, rapidly changing and characterized by aggressive marketing, pricing pressure, evolving industry standards, rapid technology developments and frequent new product introductions.
 We believe that competition will continue to increase as our current competitors increase the sophistication of their offerings and as new participants enter the market, which may cause additional pricing pressure.
-If we are unable to accurately anticipate technology developments and continue to innovate in the markets in which we compete, or our competitors are more successful than us at developing compelling new products and services or at attracting and retaining customers, we may lose revenue and market share and our operating results could be adversely affected.
+If we are unable to continue to innovate in the markets in which we compete, or our competitors are more successful than us at developing compelling new products and services or at attracting and retaining customers, we may lose revenue and market share and our operating results could be adversely affected.

 We have current and potential competition from providers of messaging and digital engagement solutions that enable companies to engage and connect with their consumer customers, as well as technology providers that offer customer relationship management and contact center solutions.
-We have current and potential competitors in many different industries and from companies that range from large and established companies to smaller companies and emerging start-ups, including:
+We have current and potential competitors in many different industries, including:

-- technology or service providers offering or powering competing digital engagement, contact center, communications or customer relationship management solutions, such as eGain, Genesys, Oracle, Salesforce.com, TouchCommerce (now part of Nuance) and Twilio; - service providers that offer basic messaging products or services with limited functionality free of charge or at significantly reduced entry level prices; - social media, social listening, messaging, artificial intelligence, bots, e-commerce, and/or data and data analytics companies, such as Facebook, Google and WeChat, which may leverage their existing or future capabilities and consumer relationships to offer competing solutions; - customers that develop and manage and their messaging solutions in-house; and - companies that provide cross-category and vertical-specific advice, such as About.com, UpWork and Yahoo Answers.
+- technology or service providers offering or powering competing digital engagement, contact center, communications or customer relationship management solutions, such as eGain, Genesys, Oracle, Salesforce.com and TouchCommerce; - service providers that offer basic messaging products or services with limited functionality free of charge or at significantly reduced entry level prices; - social media, social listening, messaging, e-commerce, and/or data and data analytics companies, such as Facebook, Google and WeChat, which may leverage their existing or future capabilities and consumer relationships to offer competing solutions;

+- · customers that develop and manage and their messaging solutions in-house; and - · companies that provide cross-category and vertical-specific advice, such as About.com, UpWork and Yahoo Answers.